Nneka Ogwumike: Los Angeles Sparks (2012–2023)

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 On September 12, 2020, Ogwumike scored a season-high 24 points in a 84–70 loss to the Las Vegas Aces.
 Ogwumike played 18 of the 22 games (sitting out 4 games with a back injury).
 The Sparks finished the season 15–7 as the number 3 seed, receiving a bye to the second round, but were once again eliminated by the Connecticut Sun in the elimination game, Ogwumike was unable to play for the game due to an illness.

 In January 2021, Ogwumike re-signed with the Sparks to a multi-year deal.
 During the 2021 season. the WNBA's 25th, she was named to The W25 as one of the top 25 players in league history, and at the end of the season was selected for the WNBA's Kim Perrot Sportsmanship Award for the third consecutive year.

+Seattle Storm (2024–present)

+On February 5, 2024, Ogwumike signed a one-year contract with the Seattle Storm.

+On February 8, 2025, Ogwumike re-signed with Seattle for one more year.

 Overseas career

-In the 2012–13 off-season, Ogwumike played in Poland for CCC Polkowice and won a championship with the team Since 2014, Ogwumike has played three off-seasons in Russia for Dynamo Kursk.
-The club won the 2017 Euroleague.
-In late 2017, Ogwumike returned to Dynamo Kursk for the 2017–18 WNBA off-season.
+In the 2012–13 off-season, Ogwumike played in Poland for CCC Polkowice and won a championship with the team.
+In the 2013–2014 off-season, she played in China for Guangdong Vermilion Birds.
+In the 2014–2018 off-seasons, Ogwumike played in Russia for Dynamo Kursk and won the 2017 Euroleague with the club.
+She returned to Guangdong in 2019.

+Off the court

 Personal life

+Ogwumike was born in Cypress, Texas.
+She is the eldest of sisters who also play basketball-- Chiney of the Los Angeles Sparks, and Olivia of the Rice University Owls.
+Youngest sister Erika attended University of Texas Southwestern Medical School and is currently a dermatologist.